-Pages Module:
+Pages Module Description:

-Webpages are the building blocks of your website.
+Web pages are the core of your website.
 A webpage contains all other information your site houses for user navigation.
-Pages added will automatically be included in the top-level navigation/menus, unless specified in the page settings with the 'Hidden' checkbox.
+Pages added will automatically be added in the top-level navigation, unless specified in the page settings with the 'Hidden' checkbox.